-If the complaint involves a court ca ase, please provide:

-■Case Title: Case Number:

-■Your Relationship to the Case:

-Other

-V. STATEMENT OF FACTS

-In the following section, please proconstitute judicial misconduct or d the Commission in its evaluation a isability.
-Include names, date es and places which may assist
+If the complaint involves a court ca se, please provide: ■Case Title: Case Number: ■Your Relationship to the Case: Defendant/Responde Other V. STATEMENT OF FACTS In the following section, please pro- constitute judicial misconduct or dis the Commission in its evaluation an id investigation of this comp olaint.

-r